beyarkay/card_game_builder/README.md

 file](https://github.com/beyarkay/card_game_builder/blob/main/games/template.yaml)
 for something you can copy-paste and then fill out the details yourself.

-All the 'metadata' (instructions, number of players, creation date, etc) will be printed on the first few cards and specially formatted so that you can just bundle the instructions together with the playing cards in the same box and not have to worry about losing it.
+All the 'metadata' information (instructions, number of players, creation date, etc) will be printed on the first few cards and specially formatted so that you can just bundle the instructions together with the playing cards in the same box and not have to worry about losing it.

 ### Halp!
 Printing all this is getting expensive